linuxboot/heads-wiki/Installing-and-Configuring/Upgrading.md

 since we don't have a fail-safe recovery mechanism in the event of a bad flash or buggy firmware.

 Additionally, *reflashing the firmware will change the TPM PCRs*.
-The Disk Unlock Key will need to be renewed since not valid in TPM nv space.
-You will reseal HOTP/TOTP, sign /boot, and set a new boot default.
-It is recommended to upgrade heads from the graphical menus--not the recovery shell.
+This will require generating a new TPM TOTP token and a new drive encryption key.
+Be sure you have your TPM owner’s password and your disk recovery key or passphrase available since, by design, the disk keys are not accessible to the recovery shell.

+The Disk Recovery Key is the key used at OS installation for the encrypted root partition (passphrase placed in luks keyslot 0).

 Recovery shell
 ---